-ENG-L 220 Introduction to Shakespeare (3 cr.)
+- ENG-L 220 Introduction to Shakespeare (3 cr.)
 Rapid reading of at least a dozen of Shakespeare's major plays and poems.
-May not be taken concurrently with ENG-L 313 or ENG-L 314.

-ENG-L 225 Introduction to World Masterpieces (3 cr.)
-Representative masterpieces in all genres from world literature of any period.

-ENG-L 230 Science Fiction (3 cr.)
+May not be taken concurrently with ENG-L 313 or ENG-L 314. - ENG-L 225 Introduction to World Masterpieces (3 cr.)
+Representative masterpieces in all genres from world literature of any period. - ENG-L 230 Science Fiction (3 cr.)
 Study of the kinds, conventions, and theories of science fiction.
 Course may include both literature (predominantly British and American) and film.

 ENG-L 295 American Film Culture (3 cr.)

 Film in relation to American culture and society.
 Topic varies.
 Works of literature may be used for comparison, but the main emphasis will be on film as a narrative medium and as an important element in American culture.

-ENG-L 308 Elizabethan and 17th Century Drama (3 cr.)
-English drama from Shakespeare's time to the closing of the theaters in 1642 and beyond.
+Recent versions of this variable topics course include: "The Art of Adaptation," and "The Great Directors."

-ENG-L 315 Major Plays of Shakespeare (3 cr.)
-A close reading of a representative selection of Shakespeare's major plays.
+- ENG-L 315 Major Plays of Shakespeare (3 cr.)
+A close reading of a representative selection of Shakespeare's major plays. - ENG-L 331 Studies in 19th Century British Literature (3 cr.)

-ENG-L 320 Restoration and Early Eighteenth-Century Literature (3 cr.)
-Major poetry and prose with emphasis on Dryden, Swift, and Pope.

-ENG-L 327 Later Eighteenth-Century Literature (3 cr.)
-Major poetry and prose 1730-1800 with emphasis on Johnson and Boswell.

-ENG-L 331 Studies in 19th Century British Literature (3 cr.)
 British authors; groups of authors; genres and modes.
-Topic varies.

-ENG-L 332 Romantic Literature (3 cr.)
-Major Romantic writers, with emphasis on two or more of the following: Blake, Wordsworth Coleridge, Byron, Shelley, and Keats.

-ENG-L 335 Victorian Literature (3 cr.)
-Major poetry and prose, studied against social and intellectual background of the period.

-ENG-L 346 Twentieth-Century British Fiction (3 cr.)
+Topic varies. - ENG-L 332 Romantic Literature (3 cr.)
+Major Romantic writers, with emphasis on two or more of the following: Blake, Wordsworth Coleridge, Byron, Shelley, and Keats. - ENG-L 335 Victorian Literature (3 cr.)
+Major poetry and prose, studied against social and intellectual background of the period. - ENG-L 346 Twentieth-Century British Fiction (3 cr.)
 Modern fiction and its techniques and experiments.
-Particular emphasis is on Joyce, Lawrence, and Woolf; some later novelists may be included.

-ENG-L 347 British Fiction to 1800 (3 cr.)
-Forms, techniques, and theories of fiction as exemplified by such writers as Defoe, Richardson, Fielding, Smollett, and Sterne.

-ENG-L 348 Nineteenth-Century British Fiction (3 cr.)
-Forms, techniques, and theories of fiction as exemplified by such writers as Scott, Dickens, Eliot, and Hardy.

-ENG-L 350 Early American Writing and Culture to 1800 (3 cr.)
-Broad survey of American writers in Colonial, Revolutionary, and Republican periods.

-ENG-L 351 Critical and Historical Study of American Literature I (3 cr.)
+Particular emphasis is on Joyce, Lawrence, and Woolf; some later novelists may be included. - ENG-L 347 British Fiction to 1800 (3 cr.)
+Forms, techniques, and theories of fiction as exemplified by such writers as Defoe, Richardson, Fielding, Smollett, and Sterne. - ENG-L 348 Nineteenth-Century British Fiction (3 cr.)
+Forms, techniques, and theories of fiction as exemplified by such writers as Scott, Dickens, Eliot, and Hardy. - ENG-L 350 Early American Writing and Culture to 1800 (3 cr.)
+Broad survey of American writers in Colonial, Revolutionary, and Republican periods. - ENG-L 351 Critical and Historical Study of American Literature I (3 cr.)
 American writers to 1865.
-Emerson,

-Hawthorne, Melville, Whitman, and two or three additional major writers.

-ENG-L 352 Critical and Historical Study of American Literature II (3 cr.)
-American writers 1865-1914: Twain, Dickinson, James, and two or three additional major writers.

-ENG-L 354 American Literature Since 1914 (3 cr.)
-American writers since 1914: Faulkner, Hemingway, Eliot, Frost, and two or three additional major writers.

-ENG-L 355 American Fiction to 1900 (3 cr.)
-Survey of representative nineteenth century American novels, with emphasis on works of Cooper, Hawthorne, Melville, Twain, James, and Dreiser.

-ENG-L 357 Twentieth-Century American Poetry (3 cr.)
-American poetry since 1900, including such poets as Pound, Eliot, Frost, Stevens, Williams, and Lowell.

-ENG-L 358 Twentieth-Century American Fiction (3 cr.)
-American fiction since 1900, including such writers as Dreiser, Lewis, Fitzgerald, Hemingway, Faulkner, and Bellow.

-ENG-L 366 Modern Drama: English, Irish, American, and Post-Colonial (3 cr.)
-Shaw, Synge, O'Neill, and other significant dramatists, such as Harold Pinter, Edward Albee, August Wilson, Athol Fugard, and Wole Soyinka.

-ENG-L 369 Studies in British and American Authors (3 cr.)
+Emerson, Hawthorne, Melville, Whitman, and two or three additional major writers. - ENG-L 352 Critical and Historical Study of American Literature II (3 cr.)
+American writers 1865-1914: Twain, Dickinson, James, and two or three additional major writers. - ENG-L 354 American Literature Since 1914 (3 cr.)
+American writers since 1914: Faulkner, Hemingway, Eliot, Frost, and two or three additional major writers. - ENG-L 355 American Fiction to 1900 (3 cr.)
+Survey of representative nineteenth century American novels, with emphasis on works of Cooper, Hawthorne, Melville, Twain, James, and Dreiser. - ENG-L 357 Twentieth-Century American Poetry (3 cr.)
+American poetry since 1900, including such poets as Pound, Eliot, Frost, Stevens, Williams, and Lowell. - ENG-L 358 Twentieth-Century American Fiction (3 cr.)
+American fiction since 1900, including such writers as Dreiser, Lewis, Fitzgerald, Hemingway, Faulkner, and Bellow. - ENG-L 366 Modern Drama: English, Irish, American, and Post-Colonial (3 cr.)
+Shaw, Synge, O'Neill, and other significant dramatists, such as Harold Pinter, Edward Albee, August Wilson, Athol Fugard, and Wole Soyinka. - ENG-L 369 Studies in British and American Authors (3 cr.)

 Studies in single authors (such as Wordsworth and Melville), groups of authors (such as minority writers), and periods (such as American writers of the 1920s).
 Topics will vary from semester to semester.
 May be repeated once for credit.